 The end goal of dilator therapy is to reduce sensitivity to insertion.
 It will begin by touching the area around the vaginal opening every day without causing pain, and working up slowly to insertion.
 Once the smallest dilator can be inserted, the next step would be to leave it there so the muscles get used to the feeling of pressure .
 Gradually, the size of the dilator would be increased, eventually leading to comfortable solo and partnered penetration.

-We recommend liberally massaging GoLove CBD Lube around the vulva and vagina before partnered sex, masturbation, pelvic exams, dilator therapy, etc. Wait 15 minutes for the CBD to fully enter the bloodstream, and provide desired effects.
+We recommend liberally massaging GoLove CBD Intimate Serum around the vulva, labia and perineal skin before partnered sex, masturbation, pelvic exams, dilator therapy, etc. Wait 15 minutes for the CBD to provide desired effects.

 Explore new options of pleasure with vaginismus

 Vaginismus may encourage couples to explore new means of pleasure when penetration is off the table.
-Foreplay, clitoral stimulation, and adult products can further be enhanced by our GoLove CBD Lube, resulting in increased sexual satisfaction, intimacy, and climax for both partners.
+Foreplay, clitoral stimulation, and adult products can further be enhanced by GoLove, resulting in increased sexual satisfaction, intimacy, and climax for both partners.
 We recommend our sister company Tickle Kitty for unique adult toys that don’t involve penetration such as vibrators or clitoral air stimulators.
 More importantly, communicate, set boundaries, explore and use aids such as CBD lube for pain free sexual experiences.